"

 (27) \begin{equation*} \Delta p = \pm \, \varrho \, a \, \Delta V \end{equation*}

-where a is the wave propagation speed (assumed to be constant) and \varrho is the density of the fluid; this equation is basically what is referred to today as piston theory.
+where a is the wave propagation speed (assumed to be constant) and \varrho is the fluid density; this equation is referred to today as piston theory.
 The negative sign in Eq.
 27 describes a water hammer wave moving downstream, while the positive sign describes the wave moving upstream.
 Because pressure head is often used in the field of hydraulics, then Eq.
 27 can also be written as

 (28) \begin{equation*} \Delta h = \frac{\Delta p}{\varrho \, g} = \pm \left( \frac{ a \, \Delta V}{g} \right) \end{equation*}